kovymun/lupus-together-landing-react-ts/README.md

 3. **Views test:**

 - To confirm the `/community/` endpoint correctly handles GET and POST requests with both valid and invalid data.
 - **RESULT**: Passed

+4. POST req endpoint test: duplicate email

+- To confirm that submitting a POST request with an email that already exists in the database returns a validation error and prevents duplicate entries.
+- **RESULT**: Passed

 ### Acknowledgment